Alliance Air (India): Destinations

-Alliance Air operates to 57 destinations in India as of May 2024.
-It operates regional services in India through its hubs in Kempegowda International Airport at Bengaluru, Indira Gandhi International Airport at Delhi, Rajiv Gandhi International Airport at Hyderabad, Netaji Subhas Chandra Bose International Airport at Kolkata and Chhatrapati Shivaji Maharaj International Airport at Mumbai.
-The airline started its first international flight from Chennai to Jaffna on 11 November 2019 but temporarily had to halt operations from Chennai due to the COVID-19 pandemic.
-The connection was eventually resumed on 12 December 2022.
+As of May 2024, Alliance Air operates to 57 destinations in India from its hubs at It operates regional services in India through its hubs Bengaluru, Chennai, Delhi, Hyderabad, Kolkata, and Mumbai.
+The airline started its first international flight from Chennai to Jaffna on 11 November 2019, which was paused in 2020, before resuming in July 2023, and was eventually terminated in November 2024.

 Fleet

+Current fleet

-As of August 2025, Alliance Air operates the following aircraft:
+As of July 2026, Alliance Air operates the following aircraft: